averagewagon/microsite/README.md

   - House the custom PCBs in form factors that allow for hot-swapping, the same way you'd hot swap a 3.5 inch drive

-- Create a "site statistics" page showing information about the MCU itself
+- Create a dynamic "site statistics" page showing information about the MCU itself
   - CPU usage
   - Memory usage
   - Uptime